Sairyss/domain-driven-hexagon/README.md

 ## Configuration

-- Store all configurable options/variables/parameters in config files.
-Try to avoid using in-line config options/variables.
+- Store all configurable variables/parameters in config files.
+Try to avoid using in-line literals/primitives.
 This will make it easier to find and maintain all configurable parameters when they are in one place.
 - Never store sensitive configuration variables (passwords/API keys/secret keys etc) in plain text in a configuration files or source code.
 - Store sensitive configuration variables, or variables that change depending on environment, as [environment variables](https://en.wikipedia.org/wiki/Environment_variable) ([dotenv](https://www.npmjs.com/package/dotenv) is a nice package for that) or as a [Docker/Kubernetes secrets](https://www.bogotobogo.com/DevOps/Docker/Docker_Kubernetes_Secrets.php).
 - Create hierarchical config files that are grouped into sections.
 If possible, create multiple files for different configs (like database config, API config, tasks config etc).